remichautemps/remichautemps/README.md

 - 👋 Hi, I’m @remichautemps
 - 👀 I’m interested in Golang, React, Vue, Nodejs, PHP, AWS, Microservices
-- 🌱 I’m currently building SAAS and consulting in API development, Fraud, Banking and KYC
+- 🌱 I’m currently building SAAS products and consulting in API development, Fraud, Banking, KYC and AdTech
-- 💻 I help companies and individuals build, design and scale
+- 💻 I help companies and individuals build, design and scale their tools
 - 🏄‍♂️🏃👦🎿
 - 📫 How to reach me: Linkedin